FRRouting/frr/doc/user/bgp.rst

    local admin field, as described in :rfc:`8365`.
 It is off by default, configured at the instance level (the tenant VRF for the L3VNI, the EVPN underlay VRF for all its L2VNIs) and cannot be set per-L2VNI.

+   ``enforce-as4`` is similarly an orthogonal per-direction setting: it forces the automatic route-target to be encoded in the Type 0x02 format (AS4), regardless of whether the AS is a 2-byte or 4-byte AS.
+The VNI is truncated to its lower 16 bits.
+A warning is generated and auto-RT creation is skipped for VNIs larger than 65535 when this is enabled, as the truncation would lead to route target collisions.
+It is off by default.
+   It cannot be configured simultaneously with ``rfc8365-compatible`` for the same direction.

    ``both`` applies the setting to import and export.